kenakamu/LINESimulator/README.md

-# LINE Simulator for BOT developer
+# LINE Simulator App for BOT developer

 Are you getting tired using physical device for debug your LINE bot?
 Yes I am!
 This project contains simulator to boost your developer productivity.

 This is electron base native application.
 There is web-based npm package available as well.
 For web-base app, check [master branch](https://github.com/kenakamu/LINESimulator/)

 # Install from installer
-If you just want to use it, install and run from install package from here.
+For windows, download setup.exe from release and and install it.
-*Only Windows version available at the moment.
+For Mac, download linesimulator.zip and unzip it.

 # Get it from GitHub